 The space and layout of the Toaster allows us to each have our own area: the couch is where I usually hang out and work, Jerud takes over the dinette, and the dogs sleep in the bedroom.
 When it’s necessary to get away from one another, the Toaster lets us do so - I typically hang out in the bedroom while Jerud stays at the dinette.
 On bad days the accordion divider is closed, separating the bedroom from the rest of the Toaster.
 While we try to work outside as much as possible, using a laptop outdoors has a number of practical drawbacks, like bad screen glare – even with a glare protector on.
 We also don’t have outdoor furniture to work on.

 As I mentioned in this post, even when we were back home, we typically hung out in the same spots around the house.
 We didn’t use the majority of the space.
 When friends were over, we congregated either in the kitchen, dining room or outside.
-In the Toaster it’s as if we kept only those spots, and eliminated everything in between.
+With the Toaster, it’s as if we kept only those spots and eliminated everything in between.

 Now that we’ve lived in the Toaster for 1 year and 3 months, our outlook is no longer that we don’t have enough space for our belongings, but that we have too much stuff.
-We initially felt that we needed the storage space an RV provided to be able to bring all our “necessary” gear.
+We initially felt we needed every single bit of the storage space an RV provided to be able to bring all our “necessary” gear.
 Now we know we can downsize further.
-That doesn’t mean getting everything into a van would be easy when/if the day comes.
+That doesn’t mean getting everything into a van (or another smaller vehicle) would be easy when/if the day comes.
 There are a handful of things that I’m not ready to give up yet – like our apartment-size fridge!

 As good and livable as the space is there are downsides.
 The dogs seem to expand in size inside the Toaster at times.
 While Tybee has always had the ability to lay in the worst places, and the Toaster is made of nothing but bad places.
 When she stretches out in the same room as us, we have to tiptoe around her to get from one end of the RV to the other.